-1) First step, create a single line path.
+First step, create a single line path.
 Set the stroke color to black and set the stroke weight to 10pt.
 Click on the stroke underline and you will see the weight, cap, corner etc.

 Set the Cap to "round cap".
 Set the corner to "round corner".
 Set the dashed line to ON by clicking the check box.
 Set the dash to 1pt or 0.5pt (at least something low) and the first gap to 20pt or 10pt for the gap between the dots.

 Of course, you don't have to use just the above and other settings work great such as

-You can also use the appearance panel to add multiple strokes to a single line and then you can also add multiple dotted lines to the same line so you can generate say a pink dot and then a black dot and then a pink dot and then a black dot and so on.
+You can also use the appearance panel to add multiple strokes to a single line and then you can also add multiple lines to the same line so you can generate say a pink dot and then a black dot and then a pink dot and then a black dot and so on.

 Just set the gap for the dotted line to increase or decrease the gap between the dots